Malaysia Travel Budget and Expenses – What We Spent

 A significant portion of our Malaysia travel expenses was spent on food, but this comes as no surprise since we love to explore a country through its local cuisine.
 Our average food costs were almost identical to those in the Philippines but we thought that the food was a lot better in Malaysia!

-Because we need an internet connection to work (which is what we do besides travel), we do not afford to go off the grid for very long and mostly try to stay connected wherever possible.
+Because we need an internet connection to work (which is what we do besides travel), we do not afford to go off the grid for very long and mostly try to stay connected wherever possible, so it was very important to include connectivity expenses in our Malaysia travel budget.
 The internet connection and speed in Malaysia is pretty good and reliable and we had coverage in most areas throughout all of our stay.

 Wifi connectivity was great in most of the places we stayed in (this is usually our most important consideration when we come to choose between different accommodation options) except on the islands where it was poor to non-existent, but thankfully, the 4G signal was pretty strong there, thus enabling us to stay connected most of the time.